enferex/rmtabs/README.md

 rmtabs: Replace tab characters in a file.
 =========================================
-rmtabs is a proudly over-engineered tool to counat and optionally tab characters in a file with spaces.
+rmtabs is a proudly over-engineered tool to count and optionally tab characters in a file with spaces.
 If the option "-i" is passed to rmtabs, the input file is not preserved and is overwritten.